sebasolak/nbp_api/README.md

+# nbp_api
+Spring app that allows you to make an account, select info about available beers, save your favorite beers and send an email with it.
+Powers by https://punkapi.com/

+# Run

 * Download or clone repository and run it in IntelliJ IDEA
 * Go to  ```meal/src/main/resources/application.properties```
 and in ```spring.datasource.url``` connect with your MySql database,